Bryan-Shaloat-Be/Empire_movies-a/README.md

 Possible changes to the navbar to improve the UI/UX and give a better user experience.

-## problems and Warnings
+## Problems and Warnings

 Warnings

 - Better middleware needs to be implemented for greater security.
 - Carefull with minikube configuration to use kubernetes.
-- Carefull with htttp request in angular
+- Carefull with http request in angular

 problems